amazon-braket/amazon-braket-examples/README.md

   * **Traveling Salesman Problem**

-    This tutorial solves small instances of the famous travelling salesman problem (TSP) using D-Wave devices on Amazon Braket.
+    This tutorial solves small instances of the famous traveling salesman problem (TSP) using D-Wave devices on Amazon Braket.
 TSP is an NP-hard problem in combinatorial optimization.
 The solution finds the shortest possible route that visits each city exactly once, given a list of cities and the distances between each pair of cities.
 To solve the problem, cities and distances are mapped to a graph with weighted edges.
 A solution, when found on that graph, is the Hamiltonian cycle that has the least weight.

 ## [braket_features] Amazon Braket features
 This folder contains examples that illustrate the usage of individual features of Amazon Braket